How Shift Equivariance Impacts Metric Learning for Instance Segmentation: Discussion and Conclusion

 We deem of even greater impact to practitioners our theoretical analysis of inconsistencies that have been reported when performing metric learning with discriminative loss for instance segmentation in a tile-and-stitch approach due to large, GPU-memory-busting inputs.
 To this end, our theoretical analysis of shift equivariance allows us to derive a simple set of rules that necessarily have to be followed to avoid inconsistencies at stitching boundaries when performing inference on large data.
-While our impact analysis in this work is tailored to metric learning with discriminative loss, the same theory of shift equivariance will yield similar implications for other pixel-wise prediction tasks for which tile-and-stitch issues with inconsistencies have been reported, like semantic segmentation or image registration, to be investigated in future work.
+While our impact analysis in this work is tailored to metric learning with discriminative loss, the same theory of shift equivariance yields similar implications for other pixel-wise prediction tasks for which tile-and-stitch issues with inconsistencies have been reported, like semantic segmentation (as e.g.\ studied empirically in~\cite{reina2020systematic}) or image registration.
+In particular, the proven equivalence between whole-image prediction and tile-and-stitch prediction with output tile size $n \cdot f^l$ holds independent of the specific training task.

-\textbf{Acknowledgments. } We wish to thank Anna Kreshuk and Fred Hamprecht for inspiring discussions.
-J.L.R. was funded by the German Research Foundation DFG RTG 2424 \emph{CompCancer}.
-M.D., P.H., L.M., A.M. and D.K. were funded by the Berlin Institute of Health and the Max Delbrueck Center for Molecular Medicine.
-P.H. was funded by the MDC-NYU exchange program and HFSP grant RGP0021/2018-102.
-X.Y. was funded by the Helmholtz Einstein International Berlin Research School in Data Science \emph{HEIBRiDS}.
-V.G. was funded by the German Research Foundation DFG CRC 1404 \emph{FONDA}.
-P.H., L.M. and D.K. were supported by the HHMI Janelia Visiting Scientist Program.